virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 ### Run User-Mode Linux

 Now there are all the _ingredients_ to start the UM-L VM.
-This is the command using the old syntax:
+This is the command using the new syntax (This syntax enables the support of all the VDEplug4 plugins):
 ```
-$ linux ubd0=cowfile0,BusyBox-1.21.1-amd64-root_fs eth0=vde,/tmp/mysw
+$ linux ubd0=cowfile1,BusyBox-1.21.1-amd64-root_fs eth0=vde,vde:///tmp/mysw
 ```
 The new syntax (if supported by the `linux` command) is:
 ```
-$ ./linux_vdeplug4 ubd0=cowfile1,BusyBox-1.21.1-amd64-root_fs eth0=vde,vde:///tmp/mysw
+$ linux ubd0=cowfile0,BusyBox-1.21.1-amd64-root_fs eth0=vde,/tmp/mysw
 ```
-This latter syntax enables the support of all the VDEplug4 plugins.

 Warning: do not start two or more VM using the same disk image.
 The file system structure of the disk image would be corrupted.